matrix-org/matrix-spec/content/olm-megolm/olm.md

 The plain-text is encrypted with AES-256, using the key \(AES\_KEY_{i,j}\) and the IV \(AES\_IV_{i,j}\) to give the cipher-text, \(X_{i,j}\).

-Then the entire message (including the Version Byte and all Payload Bytes) are passed through [HMAC-SHA-256][].
+Then the entire message (including the version byte and all body bytes) are passed through [HMAC-SHA-256][].
 The first 8 bytes of the MAC are appended to the message.

 ## Message authentication concerns